DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 he's been researching on social networks, distributed systems, and social simulation from positions in Spain, UK, and Lebanon.
 Engaged in free/open source software, he co-founded Comunes.org and Move Commons.
-Presently he's Principal Investigator in the FP7 P2Pvalue.eu project.
+Presently he is Principal Investigator in the FP7 P2Pvalue.eu project.

 **Ralph Heidenreich** lives in Biberach/Riss and works as a programmer (<http://www.ralph-heidenreich.de>).